Discover, be challenged, get involved!

-A minor in Fine Arts is also offered.
+Minors in Fine Arts and Art History are also offered.

 Students choose our program because they may wish to pursue a career as curator, archivist, or appraiser at a major museum or gallery.
 Others, knowing they have an eye for art and design, and enjoy the discourse surrounding art, study art history, and pursue employment in media, advertising and publishing, retail, fashion, or design.
 Even more of our graduates pursue careers as professional photographers, computer graphic designers, and art teachers.

-The club is focused on promoting artistic culture and exposing members to art through multi-faceted club activities, not only by viewing art, but creating their own art and expressing their own individual styles.
-Students have the opportunity to visit galleries, plan trips, participate in sketch days and show previous works to their peers.
+The club is focused on promoting artistic culture and exposing members to art through club activities.
+Students have the opportunity to conduct fundraisers, visit galleries, plan trips, participate in sketch days, and share work with their peers.

 All students enrolled in an Art class participate in the All Student Show held every semester at the McKendree University Gallery of Art.
 Graduating seniors participate in the Senior Show at the Gallery as a part of their capstone requirements for graduation.

 Art majors are provided with the opportunity to publish copies of their creative work in the campus literary magazine, The Montage.

 Meet the Faculty